WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 ### $\beta$-reduction

-This is the most common reduction rule in lambda calculus.
+This is the most fundamental reduction rule, driving the core evaluation logic in lambda calculus.
 It is used to apply a function to an argument (**function application**) by replacing the formal parameter with the actual argument, essentially **removing one layer of abstraction**.